 Red flag #2: Vague or missing job description.
 A legitimate employer can describe the actual daily work in detail.
 If the recruiter only says "general work" or "support tasks", the actual role may be very different from what you signed up for.

-Red flag #3: Demand for any payment from you.
-Asking for "introduction fees", "training fees", "deposit", "passport handling fee", or any other payment from you is illegal under Article 33-2 of Japan's Employment Security Act for licensed agencies.
-Refuse, walk away, and report it.
+Red flag #3: Demand for improper placement-related payment from you.
+Asking for "introduction fees", "placement fees", "deposit", "passport handling fee", or other placement-related payments from you is prohibited in principle under Article 32-3, paragraph 2 of Japan's Employment Security Act for licensed paid placement agencies.
+Refuse, walk away, and report it if a recruiter demands improper fees.

 Red flag #4: No accommodation details when accommodation is promised.
 If the offer says "company housing provided" but the recruiter cannot tell you the address, room size, monthly cost, who you'll share with, or how transportation to work works, this is a sign of a problem.